yurt-page/cgi-oauth/README.md

 Supported providers and grant flows:
 * Google: `code` and `id_token` (requires `openssl-utils` or `jose` installed)
 * FaceBook `code` and `id_token` (requires `jose` installed)
-* GitHub only code flow
+* GitHub only `code` flow
 * Any correct OIDC server like [KeyCloak](https://www.keycloak.org/)

 The Google integration works faster because it can verify `id_token` signature and not perform an additional API call to fetch user details.
 But it requires `openssl-utils` package to be installed (1.3Mb).
 With `jose` package the `id_token` can be verified for FaceBook and any other providers that have `jwks_uri`.
-But it also depends on the OpenSSL.
+But it also depends on the OpenSSL library.

-For other providers the `code` flow is used in which it makes an internal server-to-server call.
+For other providers like GitHub the `code` flow is used in which it makes an internal server-to-server call.

-The `jwt-decode.sh` script uses `jq` utility while the `jwt-decode-OpenWrt/files/usr/bin/jwt-decode.sh` uses OpenWrt specific [jshn](https://OpenWrt.org/docs/guide-developer/jshn).
+* The `jwt-decode-jq-*.sh` scripts uses `jq` utility while the `jwt-decode-jshn-*.sh` uses OpenWrt specific [jshn](https://OpenWrt.org/docs/guide-developer/jshn).
-It's better not to use `jq` on OpenWrt because it's quite big.
+* It's better not to use `jq` on OpenWrt because it's quite big.
+But this is the only option for others OS like Ubuntu or Termux.
-The `jwt-decode-jose.sh` is most advanced and supports Facebook by `id_token` but needs for `jose`.
+* The `jwt-decode-*-jose.sh` scripts use `jose` utility and are most advanced and supports Facebook by `id_token`.

-Supported operating systems and TODO:
-* [x] Vanilla OpenWrt on a device with 16 Mb storage.
-Integrated with rpcd and exposed as `/ubus` api with uhttpd + mod_ubus
-* [x] OpenWrt with lighttpd, BusyBox httpd or any webserver but the `ubus` as a [cgi adapter](https://github.com/yurt-page/cgi-ubus) that internally calls the `ubus` command.
-* [ ] TurrisOS and GL.iNet (should work but not tested)
-* [ ] For systems without `rpcd` (Ubuntu, Termux) use a dedicated CGI script.
-Maybe it can imitate the rpcd api but this may be an overkill.
+* The `jwt-decode-*-openssl.sh` scripts use just plain `openssl` utility and can work only with Google.

+So in short for OpenWrt device use `jwt-decode-jshn-jose.sh` and for Ubuntu,Termux use `jwt-decode-jq-jose.sh`.
+For the OpenWrt tiny 4mb devices you can't install the OpenSSL so use only `code` flow and `jwt-decode.sh` but install `coreutils-base64`.

 ## Installation on OpenWrt
-Copy the `jwt-decode-OpenWrt/files` into OpenWrt root `/` and restart `rpcd` daemon:
+Copy the `jwt-decode-openwrt/files` into OpenWrt root `/` and restart `rpcd` daemon:

-    scp -r jwt-decode-OpenWrt/files OpenWrt:/
+    scp -r jwt-decode-OpenWrt/files openwrt:/
-    ssh OpenWrt "/etc/init.d/rpcd restart"
+    ssh openwrt "/etc/init.d/rpcd restart"

 The script for `code` auth uses wget to perform the server-to-server call to validate a token.